National Science Foundation

 Grant in 2013

-Knudra Transgenics, LLC is a biotechnology company based in Murray, Utah, specializing in the research, development, and production of DNA mixes and plasmids for the biomedical industry.
-Founded in 2009, Knudra offers custom transgenics production services, primarily focusing on the model organism Caenorhabditis elegans (C. elegans).
-The company also provides a cloud-based genome engineering platform that enables biotechnologists to test the genome compositions of various organisms following the injection of external reagents.
-As a subsidiary of NemaMetrix, Inc., Knudra Transgenics plays a significant role in advancing genetic research and applications in the life sciences sector.
+Knudra Transgenics, LLC, founded in 2009 and located in Murray, Utah, specializes in the research, development, and production of deoxyribonucleic acid (DNA) mixes and plasmids tailored for the biomedical industry.
+The company provides a custom transgenics production service, focusing on organisms such as Caenorhabditis elegans (C. elegans).
+Knudra operates as a subsidiary of NemaMetrix, Inc., and offers a cloud-based genome engineering platform that enables biotechnologists to test the genome compositions of various organisms by injecting external reagents.

 Primordial Genetics